albertovpd/server-api-sentiment_a-docker/README.md

 ## server-api-sentiment_a-docker
+# Multi-platform project:
+- Server in Mongo Atlas /SQL
+- Create an API to work remotely
+- Ask/write (Get/post) info from the API to the server
-# Multi-platform project: Mongo/SQL - Create an API - Sentiment Analysis of chats - Deploy a Docker container
+- Sentiment Analysis of chats
+- Deploy a Docker container to work on the internet with our API.
 ------------
-- Under construction -
+# Under construction

 ![alt text](http://community.netapp.com/legacyfs/online/18311_You-shall-not-pass.jpeg "Logo Title Text 1")
 -----------------